EllieChen-Git/React-COVID-19-Stats/README.md

 ### Project Goals (What I want to learn/practice in this project)

-- Refresh my knowledge of consuming public API & learn how to consume Google Maps API
+- Refresh my knowledge of consuming public API and displaying data in React
 - Use Material UI for design (I'm more experienced in Bootstrap)
 - Use TypeScript to write React App (https://create-react-app.dev/docs/adding-typescript/)
 - Implement end-to-end testing: cypress (or other end-to-end testing)